mitchellolsthoorn/personal-website/content/authors/mitchell-olsthoorn/_index.md

 ---

-Mitchell Olsthoorn is a Ph.D. student in the Software Engineering Research Group (SERG) at Delft University of Technology.
-He is also a member of the Computational Intelligence for Software Engineering lab (CISELab) and the Blockchain lab.
-Mitchell holds an M.Sc. degree in Computer Science – with a specialization in Cyber Security and Blockchain.
+Mitchell Olsthoorn is a Ph.D. student in the [Software Engineering Research Group (SERG)](https://se.ewi.tudelft.nl/) at [Delft University of Technology](https://www.tudelft.nl/).
+He is also a member of the [Computational Intelligence for Software Engineering lab (CISELab)](https://www.ciselab.nl/) and the [Delft Blockchain Lab (DBL)](https://www.tudelft.nl/delft-blockchain-lab).
+Mitchell holds an M.Sc. degree in Computer Science – with a specialization in Cyber Security and Blockchain Technologies.
 His interests include network security, computational intelligence, and pen-testing.
 Mitchell is currently working on Security testing for blockchain.